puppeteer/puppeteer/CONTRIBUTING.md

 - Every new method needs to have either `@public` or `@internal` added depending on if it is part of the public API
 - Use Markdown syntax when writing documentation.
 - If column size comment is exceeding 90 please split it over multiple lines instead of placing all in one line.
+One can use Rewrap plugin for comment formatting.
 - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
 - please refer to the [API Extractor](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/) documentation.